FranciscoAzevedo/FranciscoAzevedo.github.io/_posts/2026-04-03-rene-tavares.md

 A judgement is cast on the structures that perpetuate oppression by arbitrating who acquires citizenship.
 This judgement naturally extends into each individual viewer, thereby historically dividing them into the oppressor and oppressed, depending on the ethnicity of their ancestors.
 The segregation inherent in this gesture is identical to the one present in the word “Luso-Português”, manifesting how mechanisms of *othering* necessary for the genesis of any identity are inevitably similar and practiced by any group - even if to largely different effects due to differences in status and privilege.

-Again the intersectional complexity present in anyone’s identity is collapsed into a unidimensional axis of existence, the cultural flattening yielding sterile ground for analysis.
-The structural critique subjacent in these portraits hits a wall in its capacity to mobilize political change by merely repeating a discourse ongoing since mid 20th century without encompassing the effect (or lack thereof) of changes that have occurred since then.
+Again the intersectional complexity present in anyone’s identity is collapsed into a unidimensional axis of existence, the flattening yielding sterile ground for analysis.
+The structural critique subjacent in these portraits hits a wall in its capacity to mobilize political change by repeating a discourse ongoing since late 20th century without encompassing the effect (or lack thereof) of changes that have occurred since then.

 In the context of “Luso-Português” one is impelled to ask how does an artist tap into his imaginarium without having it tainted by financial incentives?
 Particularly, how does an artist feel about working on a topic that is both personal and attractive as token to gallerists and collectors alike?
 How does an artist navigate between having a nuanced critique of his condition in the world and a unidimensional one tailored for the incentives of the art world?
 How does capital undermine the resolution of our desires?
 Fruitful questions posed by an exhibition that opened many paths to a discourse whilst leaving others unattended.